Revolting Prostitutes: Reception

 The first copies of the book had sold out by 29 December, Smith reporting that sales in the first six weeks matched Versos expectations of sales after a year.
 The book was nominated for the Bread and Roses Award in 2019, a British award which aims to honour the best radical left-wing books of the year.
 The Chronicle of Higher Education listed the book as one of "The Best Scholarly Books" published in the 2010s, with the reviewer Amia Srinivasan calling it a "thrilling and formidable intervention into contemporary discussions of sex work".
 The philosopher Tom Whyman, writing in The Guardian, called it "one of the best interdisciplinary political books in recent years".

+The book received positive reviews from journalists and scholars, including Mike Wold, Jennifer McGibbon, Zahra Zsuzsanna Stardust, and Wendy Lyon.
+McGibbon argues that the book adopts a practical materialist feminist approach that rejects moral binaries about sex work and centers the economic realities of survival sex work.
+The author's emphasis on broader political and economic structures is also acknowledged by McGibbon—such as border regimes, state violence, and policy constraints—as key forces producing vulnerability in the sex trade.
+Legal scholar Zahra Zsuzsanna Stardust situates the book within feminist legal debates, describing it as a critique of carceral feminism and of policies that rely on policing and punishment as gender-justice strategies.
+Stardust further notes that the book's interviews and policy analysis offer a crucial corrective to legal debates that overlook sex workers' agency and material needs.
+Together, these academic assessments position Revolting Prostitutes as a significant contribution to contemporary feminist theory, illuminating how economic inequality, legal structures, and state power shape the lived realities of sexual labour.

-The book received positive reviews from Real Changes Mike Wold and Wendy Lyon of Irish Legal News.
-It was also praised in the socialist magazines Monthly Review and Jacobin, by Brit Schulte and Natalie Shure, respectively.
+Reviewers in socialist and progressive media also emphasised the book's anyltical clarity.
+It was praised in the socialist magazines Monthly Review and Jacobin, by Brit Schulte and Natalie Shure, respectively.
 Schulte believed that "the necessity of reading Revolting Prostitutes in this political landscape cannot be understated".
 The writing received positive reception, Srinivasan praising it as "a model of how to write about politics".
 Lyon found that the "writing is impressive throughout", while Wold said that the authors put forward "a compelling case" for their recommended policy approaches.
 The book's factual content was also met with praise.
 Schulte praised it as "exhaustively researched to foreground the voices and experiences of sex workers" and Lyon found that the "referencing displays a laudable commitment to evidence-based advocacy".
 Shure found that the book contained "robust economic analysis".
 Lyon highlighted the chapter on sex trafficking and borders as "particularly impressive".